Jumper (novel): Plot

 One evening, while being physically abused by his father, David "Davy" Rice unexpectedly teleports (or "jumps") and finds himself in the local library, the Stanville Library.
-This is a place that Davy is familiar with and spends a lot of time in, which is why he was able to easily teleport there.
+This is a place that Davy is familiar with and spends a lot of time in, which is why he was able to teleport there easily.
 The origin of this power is never explained, but he ends up using this power continually throughout the novel.
 Vowing never to return to his father's house, Davy makes his way to New York City.
-After being mugged and discovering that he can't get a job without a birth certificate and/or social security number, Davy robs a local bank by teleporting inside the safe, stealing nearly a million dollars.
+After being mugged and discovering that he cannot get a job without a birth certificate and/or Social Security number, Davy robs a local bank by teleporting inside the safe, stealing nearly a million dollars.
 He then begins a life of reading, attending plays, and dining in fancy restaurants.

 At a play, he meets a 21-year-old woman named Millie Harrison, and they spend some time touring New York before she returns to college in Stillwater, Oklahoma.
 Davy later visits her in Oklahoma, and they attend a party, where he accidentally runs into Millie's ex-boyfriend, Mark, who tries to fight him, forcing David to jump Mark away, unnoticed.
 Feeling bad for Davy, Millie invites him to stay the night at her place.
 The two officially start a romantic relationship and make love.
 Millie and Davy continue to see each other and begin to fall in love.
 Davy also manages to locate and reunite with his long-lost mother, Mary Niles.
-Mary left the family after being severely beaten by David's father, and all her attempts to contact David over the years were intercepted by his father.
+Mary left the family after being severely beaten by David's father, and his father intercepted all her attempts to contact David over the years.

-The New York police start investigating Davy after he saves a neighbor from an attack by jumping her abusive husband to a park; the husband turns out to be a police officer.
+The NYPD starts investigating Davy after he saves a neighbor from an attack by jumping her abusive husband to a park; the husband turns out to be a police officer.
 The investigation drives Davy to move to Oklahoma, where he gets an apartment near Millie.
-One night while Davy is out, the police are in his New York City apartment when Millie calls.
-The police inform her of their investigation of him.
-Davy confronts Millie and tries to explain, but Millie breaks up with him and tells him to go.
-Out of anger, Davy jumps in front of her, back to his apartment in Stillwater.
+One night, while Davy is out, the police are in his New York City apartment when Millie calls.
+The police informed her of their investigation into him.
+Davy confronts Millie and tries to explain, but Millie breaks up and tells him to go.
+Out of anger, Davy jumps in front of her and returns to his Stillwater apartment.

 After a few weeks, Davy finds himself missing Millie and starts receiving letters from her, a way of reconciling.